thraidh/ideas/README.md

 - MD to DOCX converter using templates
 - automatic asset extraction from videos (especially poses and faces)
 - 3D Modeler working like LEGO, meaning you are actually building instead of modeling
+- something like Xtext targeting Netbeans, but more flexible
+- something like Xtend, but using plain Java + annotations